N.O.R.E.: 1997–2000: Solo career and debut album

 Following the release of the album, Capone was again sentenced to a jail term, which left Noreaga to take on a solo career and make an album on his own.
-Noreaga's solo debut studio album N.O.R.E, was released in 1998.
+Noreaga solo debut studio album N.O.R.E, was released in 1998.
 The title, a shortening of the artist's name, used the backronym "Niggaz on (the) Run Eatin'".
-The album became even more successful than the duo's debut, charting at #3 on the Billboard 200 and being certified platinum by the Recording Industry Association of America (RIAA).
+The album became even more successful than the duo's debut, charting at No. 3 on the Billboard 200 and being certified platinum by the Recording Industry Association of America (RIAA).
 The album features guest appearances from fellow NYC rappers Nas, Kool G Rap, Big Pun and Busta Rhymes.
-It also features in many cases a different production style than The War Report, including the modern futuristic sound, with tracks produced by then-up-and-coming producers The Neptunes and Swizz Beatz.
-The Neptunes produced the hit "Superthug", which reached #36 on the Billboard Hot 100 and #1 on the Hot Rap Tracks chart.
+It also features a different production style than The War Report, including the modern futuristic sound, with tracks produced by then-up-and-coming producers The Neptunes and Swizz Beatz.
+The Neptunes produced the hit "Superthug", which reached No. 36 on the Billboard Hot 100 and No. 1 on the Hot Rap Tracks chart.
 The song, along with Mase's hit "Lookin' At Me", was one of the Neptunes' first major productions.

-In 1999, Noreaga would go on to release his second solo album, Melvin Flynt - Da Hustler, which was a moderate success, reaching the top 10 of the Billboard 200 and becoming certified gold by the RIAA.
-The album's most successful single (produced by The Neptunes) was "Oh No", which reached #49 on the Hot R&B/Hip-Hop Singles and Tracks chart.
+In 1999, Noreaga released his second solo album, Melvin Flynt - Da Hustler, which was a moderate success, reaching the top 10 of the Billboard 200 and becoming certified gold by the RIAA.
+The album's most successful single (produced by The Neptunes) was "Oh No", which reached No. 49 on the Hot R&B/Hip-Hop Singles and Tracks chart.
 Capone was released from prison in 1999.
-The two subsequently began recording music together again and released their second C-N-N album in the year 2000.
+The two subsequently began recording music together again and released their second C-N-N album in 2000.
 The album, titled The Reunion, was not well-received critically and failed to match the commercial success of the duo's debut or Noreaga's solo albums.
 AllMusic reviewer Matt Conaway summed up the album by stating "With The Reunion, Capone-N-Noreaga take a step backward."
 The group would then go on a hiatus and not release another album until 2009.